hgb-bin-proteomics/CandidateVectorSearch_template/README.md

 Users do not need to implement every function in `VectorSearch/dllmain.cpp` but simply choose the one which function signature fits best to their use case.
-The implemented function can than be called from *CandidateSearch* or *MS Annika* using the parameter value that maps to that function (given in the functions documentation).
+The implemented function can then be called from *CandidateSearch* or *MS Annika* using the parameter value that maps to that function (given in the function's documentation).

 It might be useful to also look at the official implementation of